lm3nitro/Projects/New/Firewall Evasion.md

 + L for loose source routing and needs to be followed by a list of IP addresses separated by space.
 + S for strict source routing and needs to be followed by a list of IP addresses separated by space.

 The Record Route option is one of the IP options that can be specified in the IP header.
 It allows the sender to keep track of the route taken by the packet through the network, recording the IP addresses of the routers that forward the packet.
-It can be helpful if you want to try to make your packets take a particular route to avoid a specific security system.
+It can be helpful if you want to try to make the packets take a particular route to avoid a specific security system.

 Here I used this option: